dannyqnguyen/eyewash/README.md

 The input is on the left and the output image is on the right.

-A google slide presentation can be found here: [Eyewash](http://tinyurl.com/redeyewash)
+A google slide presentation on the project can be found here: [Eyewash](http://tinyurl.com/redeyewash)

 ## Setup